 Other financial benefits:

 The Campus Community Award, separate from the President’s Scholarship, pays for room and board on campus under certain conditions, including the requirement of active engagement in community life.

-“Room” is defined as any residence hall/double occupancy only on campus, the Daniel House, Multicultural House, or the Service House.
+“Room” is defined as any Residential Commons/double occupancy only on campus, the Daniel House, Multicultural House, or the Service House.
 The Campus Community Award does not pay for Greek Housing, SMU apartments, single rooms, or any off-campus living.